DevNet-Framework/system/README.md

-# DevNet Core
+# DevNet System
-This dependency is the core library of **DevNet Framework**, which includes the following Base Class Library:
+This dependency is the low-level library of **DevNet Framework**, which includes the following Base Class Library:

 - Accessor Properties
 - Extension Methods